akpe19ab/Sloth-Systems/README.md

 You’ll have to hand in a list of requirements, a description and a class diagram of your idea to a system that you wish to build.

-The description should in text clearly state what you wish to build and the requirements should be done in use cases.
+The description should in text clearly state what you wish to build and the requirements should be done in use cases (vi skal ikke lave use-cases).
 Furthermore, you should analyze which program structures you would need in order to build the system.

 ---------------------------------------------------------------------------------------------------------------------------